Tetra-Pak-APIs/TetraPak.AspNet/TetraPak.AspNet.Api/_docs/_code/TetraPak_AspNet_Api_Controllers_ControllerBaseExtensions.md

 An [Microsoft.AspNetCore.Mvc.ActionResult](https://docs.microsoft.com/en-us/dotnet/api/Microsoft.AspNetCore.Mvc.ActionResult 'Microsoft.AspNetCore.Mvc.ActionResult') object.
 ### Remarks
 This method automatically resolves whether the outcome is a success or failure and constructs
-a well-formed response, as per Tetra Pak API recommendations, from it.
+a well-formed response, adhering to Tetra Pak API recommendations.
 Relying on this method
 for constructing responses will relieve you from having to write the corresponding boiler plate
 code yourself.
 Also, should Tetra Pak recommendations change you can simply upgrade the SDK
 tp stay current.